Skip navigation

 ... include: Dimpled or puckered skin A red, scaly nipple or skin Fluid discharge Risk factors for male breast cancer include exposure to radiation, a family history of ...

 ... pain, thickening of the skin of the breast, nipple discharge, or a change in breast size or shape.
 But these signs can also be caused by a breast condition that is benign (not cancer).
-A mammogram, along with other tests, can help ...
+A diagnostic mammogram may also be used if ...

 6. Skin Conditions (National Library of Medicine)